 By calling us at 1-888-895-3627 you will receive a guaranteed cash offer, free towing, and award-winning customer service.
 Our car buyers make sure to stay current with the latest market trends for vehicles of all makes and models, so once you answer their quick questions, you know they’ll make you the most competitive offer around.

 While our name might be Cash For Cars, we buy all kinds of vehicles.
 Trucks, motorcycles, RVs, SUVs, even boats!
 Used, wrecked, junked, we buy them in any condition, too!

 Once you accept our offer, we’ll start planning your free towing service.
 No matter where you are in the Albuquerque area, we’ll pick up your vehicle.
 From Santa Fe to Los Lunas to Rio Rancho and everywhere in between, we’ll tow away your car, sometimes in as little as 24 hours!

+At Cash for Cars Albuquerque, there’s always an offer waiting for you.
+We’ve been in the car industry for over 30 years, and we value our customers.
 What are you waiting for, Albuquerque?
 Fill out the form on this page, or connect directly to a car buyer now at 1-800-227-2893 and get rid of your used, damaged or junk car today!